 - A high net worth individual advancing a complex conspiracy case that additionally involved hotly contested jurisdictional arguments, proceedings in other jurisdictions, and parallel arbitration proceedings

 - Certain East Asian airlines in proceedings arising out of a European Commission decision imposing €799 million on air cargo carriers in light of an alleged global price fixing cartel

 Sanctions and Regulatory Work

-Mr. Lane regularly advises global clients on issues arising from EU and UK regulations.
+Mr. Lane regularly advises global clients on sanctions issues arising.
 This includes:

 - Investigating allegations of potential breaches of trade sanctions

 - Analyzing disclosures relating to international sanctions, anti-bribery, and anti-corruption issues for major M&A deals